MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 API is same as previous section [audio gizmo](#audio-gizmo)

+!!! info  Each recording can be up to 20 minutes long.

 ### Spawn Point Gizmo
 Use as a predetermined location to send the player when using the “Teleport player” code block